robOcity/better_streets/README.md

 1. **Pipeline needs to be run daily at 7 AM** - An orchestration tool, like [Apache Airflow](https://airflow.apache.org/), that can run tasks on schedule is the change I would make in this scenario.
 Orchestration evolving category, I would evaluate several before making a decision.

 1. **100 people need to access the database** - Clearly, this scenario requires an enterprise-level database.
 [AWS Redshift](https://aws.amazon.com/redshift/) would be one possibility, especially if the users are primarily analysts in need of an Online Analytical Processing system.
 Redshift's columnar data reads and writes help to speed analytical workflows.
-On the other hand, if transaction processing is the focus of the system, where rows of data are what is processed, then a relational database solution would be the right choice, such as [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/).
+On the other hand, if transaction processing is the focus of the system, where rows are being processed, then a relational database solution would be the right choice, such as [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/).

 ## Requirements